 While the specific cause behind why ITP develops is usually unknown and can differ from person to person, it is known that numerous medications can cause a short term low platelet count.
 Although not common, more than 100 drugs as well as some herbal remedies and certain foods have been shown to trigger thrombocytopenia.

 Some of the more common types of substance-induced thrombocytopenia include:

 Many hospitalized patients receive heparin to prevent clotting.
 When antibodies form against heparin, they can also bind to a protein on platelets causing them to become very sticky.
 This process may cause life-threatening clots.

-Drinking alcoholic beverages regularly and in quantity has been shown to cause bone marrow suppression, defective platelet formation, a decrease the lifespan of a platelet leading to premature removal from the body, and impaired platelet function.
+Drinking alcoholic beverages regularly and in higher than recommended quantity has been shown to cause bone marrow suppression, defective platelet formation, a decrease the lifespan of a platelet leading to premature removal from the body, and impaired platelet function.
 When repeated over many years, alcohol consumption can damage the liver, the organ responsible for making clotting factors and thrombopoietin, the protein that stimulates platelet production.

 The measles, mumps and rubella (MMR) vaccination has been shown to cause thrombocytopenia in one of 25,000 to 40,000 vaccinations.
-There are also reports of low platelets resulting from the pneumonia, H influenzae B, varicella zoster virus (VZV) and hepatitis B vaccinations, and even the SARS-CoV-2 vaccines.
+There are also reports of low platelets resulting from the pneumonia, H influenzae B, varicella zoster virus (VZV), hepatitis B vaccinations, and even the SARS-CoV-2 vaccines.

 Some foods, particularly those that contain quinine (such as tonic water, bitter melon) or aspartame (sweeteners used in diet soda) have been shown to trigger low platelets.
-Also food sensitivity or allergies may create a heightened immune response that may lead to a reduced platelet count.
-Learn more about foods that can cause thrombocytopenia.
+Also, food sensitivity or allergies may create a heightened immune response that may lead to a reduced platelet count.